 By examining what we have in common, it highlights what we don't and poses questions such as, if architects, developers and planners create spaces for people who sometimes they don't have much in common with, so how do they create these spaces with these different needs in mind and what overall effect does this have on our city?

 In 2022, we partnered with leading UK brick manufacturers and main contractors to hold two events aimed at exploring the environmental issues faced within architecture, how as manufacturers, distributors and contractors we all have a part to play and what we're doing to take action.
 You can find out more here.

 This year we are running two different events as part of a series, 'Commonalities in London Architecture'.

 The first event in the series is a hands-on architectural masonry workshop, alongside industry leading manufacturer, Vobster Architectural.
 The workshop will give you the opportunity to form your own piece of Portland cast stone masonry, as well as learn about the many uses of cast stone within the construction industry, including those that enable contemporary London buildings to blend harmoniously with the historic vernacular.

 The second event in the series is an interactive CPD seminar with handmade brick manufacturer, Lambs Bricks & Stone.
 The event aims to explore the process of manufacturing and firing oversized red rubber material and the advantages and disadvantages of traditional versus preformed arches.
 There will also be a practical demonstration by experienced heritage bricklayer Charles Reilly from Georgian Brickwork.

 Our London Bridge Showroom

 Standing adjacent to the renowned Borough Market, The Hop Exchange is a striking building steeped in history, just a stone’s throw from the London Bridge mainline and underground stations.
-Our materials showroom, located in The Hop Exchange’s west wing, has been created to display a wide range of facade materials to inspire creativity in architectural design.
+Our materials showroom, located in The Hop Exchange’s west wing, has been created to display a wide range of facade and timber materials to inspire creativity in architectural design.